needle-tools/needle-engine-samples/package/Runtime/AnimatedMaterials/README.md

 Bring your materials to life by animating any property - color, metallic, roughness, texture transforms, and more.
 Create dynamic visual effects without writing shader code.

+## Use Cases

+Create pulsing glows for sci-fi interfaces, animated product reveals, dynamic environmental effects like flickering lights, or interactive materials that respond to user input.

 ## What This Sample Shows

 Needle Engine can animate any material property using Unity's Animation system.
 This sample demonstrates animating all the key properties of the MeshPhysicalMaterial: